chromium/chromium/docs/updater/functional_spec.md

 exit code.

 #### Command-Line Format
-* for system applications, the executable path is in a secure location such as `%ProgramFiles%` for security, since it runs elevated.
+* for system applications, the executable path has to be a child of `%ProgramFiles%` or `%ProgramFiles(x86)%` for security, since it runs elevated.
 * placeholders are not permitted in the executable path.
 * placeholders take the form of a percent character `%` followed by a digit.
 Literal `%` characters are escaped by doubling them.